Ali Suliman

-Ali Suliman (علي سليمان, עלי סלימאן; born 1977) is an Israeli actor of Palestinian origin.
+Ali Suliman (علي سليمان, עלי סלימאן; born 1977) is a Palestinian actor.
 He is known for his work on the series Jack Ryan and the film Paradise Now.

 Early life

-Ali was born in Nazareth, Israel into a Palestinian-Muslim family.

-He graduated from Yoram Loewenstein Acting School and started his career in the theater.
+Suliman was born in Nazareth into a Palestinian Muslim family.
+He holds Israeli citizenship but identifies as Palestinian.
+He graduated from Yoram Loewenstein Performing Arts Studio and started his career in the theater.

 Career

-In 2005, he got the main role in the Palestinian film Paradise Now, which won the Golden Globe Award for Best Foreign Language Film and was nominated for an Academy Award in the same category.
+In 2005, Suliman starred in the Palestinian film Paradise Now, which won the Golden Globe Award for Best Foreign Language Film and was nominated for an Academy Award in the same category.
 In 2007, he appeared in the movie The Kingdom.
 He played a lawyer in Lemon Tree (2008), the role of Omar Sadiki in Body of Lies (2008), a young displaced Palestinian in The Time That Remains (2009), a surgeon in The Attack (2013), Gulab in Lone Survivor (2013) and General Qamish in The Looming Tower (2018).
 In 2018, he played Mousa Bin Suleiman in the Amazon Prime Video action thriller series Jack Ryan.